 - 1. If required, install a hard drive in the hard drive carrier and install the hard drive carrier into the hard drive slot in the system. - 2.
 If you are not replacing the hard drive immediately, insert a hard drive carrier in the empty hard drive slot. - 3.
 Follow the procedure listed in After working inside your system.

-Installing a 3.5-inch cabled hard drive carrier

-Installing a 3.5-inch cabled hard drive carrier
+Removing a cabled hard drive from a hard drive carrier Installing a cabled hard drive into a hard drive carrier Installing a 3.5-inch cabled hard drive carrier